Farahat612/LandingPageTemplate/README.md

 > Or you can Access it [here](https://drive.google.com/file/d/1hv3lhLbQR-05sBgLyUtvvEfGEHLRLjNB/view?usp=sharing).

 ## Explore

 You can explore the website through this ([url](https://farahat612.github.io/LandingPageTempalte/)).

+## Technologies Used

+- HTML5
+- CSS3
+- FontAwesome Icons